Free to Low-Cost Purebred Pet Adoption: 4 Proven Methods That Work

 Other Considerations of Adopting Through Rescue Groups

-As rescue groups are extremely concerned about animal welfare issues like controlling overpopulation and backyard breeders, your adopted pet will likely be spayed or neutered as part of the adoption.
-Each rescue has different adoption requirements, and there may also be specific rescue group rules to follow with your adopted pet (e.g., we agreed to keep our Bengal as an indoor pet only).
+Because rescue groups are extremely concerned about animal welfare issues such as overpopulation and backyard breeding, adopted pets are usually spayed or neutered as part of the adoption.
+Each rescue has different adoption requirements, and there may also be specific rescue group rules to follow for your adopted pet (for example, we agreed to keep our Bengal as an indoor-only pet).

 Everyone I know who has adopted a pet through a breed rescue adoption has been overjoyed with the rescue group, the process, and most importantly, their adopted pet.
-These rescue groups are incredibly passionate and knowledgeable about their breed and do fantastic work to find suitable homes for these furry friends!
+These rescue groups are incredibly passionate and knowledgeable about their breeds and do fantastic work finding suitable homes for these furry friends!

-Adoptions through Local Shelters and Animal Control Agencies
+Method #2: Adoptions Through Local Shelters and Animal Control Agencies

 While most people assume that you can’t get a purebred pet from an animal shelter, they occasionally have these pets available!
-The cuties in the photo above were both rescues – Barron is an adorable rescued Yorkshire Terrier from NC Yorkie Rescue, and Teddy is a gorgeous rescued black Labradoodle from FAPS.
+The cuties pictured in this article were both rescues.
+Barron is an adorable rescued Yorkshire Terrier from NC Yorkie Rescue, and Teddy is a gorgeous rescued black Labradoodle from FAPS.

-Although it may take more patience to find a specific breed at an animal shelter, some places (like the Atlanta Humane Society) offer a “Pet Alert” that will send you an email when the breed of cat or dog you want is available for adoption!
+Although it may take more patience to find a specific breed at an animal shelter, some shelters (like the Atlanta Humane Society) offer a “Pet Alerts” feature that emails you when the breed you’re looking for becomes available for adoption!
 Check with your local shelter to see if a similar service is available in your area.

-Adoption fees for a pet in a shelter can be as low as $0 (FREE) and can go up to a few hundred dollars (prices will vary based on the demand for the breed).
-Free adoptions usually happen in the summer when the shelters become crowded, like this recent adoption event in Georgia.
+Adoption fees for shelter pets can be as low as $0 (FREE) for senior or special-needs pets and can range up to a few hundred dollars, depending on the breed’s demand.
+Free or reduced-fee adoptions usually happen in the summer when shelters become crowded.

-Rescuing from a shelter is a smart choice because, in addition to getting a great price on the adoption, your new friend will already be screened for illnesses, vaccinated, microchipped, and spayed or neutered.
+🎯 Rescuing from a shelter is a smart choice because, in addition to getting a great adoption price, your new friend will already be screened for illnesses, vaccinated, microchipped, and spayed or neutered.

 Pros of Adopting Pets Through Local Shelters